absinthe-graphql/absinthe/guides/ecto.md

 > Much of this guide is out-of-date with recent additions to the [absinthe_ecto](https://hex.pm/packages/absinthe_ecto)
 > package.
 >
 > You can help!
-Please edit `guides/ecto.md` and submit a [pull request](https://github.com/absinthe-graphql/absinthe/pulls).
+Please fork the [absinthe](https://github.com/absinthe-graphql/absinthe) repository, edit `guides/ecto.md`, and submit a [pull request](https://github.com/absinthe-graphql/absinthe/pulls).

 ## Avoiding N+1 Queries